sickrov/sickrov.github.io/README.md

 ## Vulnerabilities - OS
 Is mandatory to keep in mind to define privilege and access control for container / pod:
 - userID's and groupID's.
-- Privileged or unpriviliged escalation runs.
+- Privileged or unprivileged escalation runs.
 - Linux.

 More info at: